Living in Murray Hill: Things to Do and See in Murray Hill, New York

 Where to Eat in Murray Hill?

-Murray Hill is known for its lively dusk-to-dawn restaurant and bar scene, especially on Third Avenue, catering to its college-age residents and young professionals.
-But it is also home to many excellent upscale Indian, Korean, South Asian, and Szechuan restaurants, including the romantic Water Club, overlooking the East River, which serves seafood in a formal setting.
+Murray Hill is known for its lively dusk-to-dawn restaurant and bar scene, especially on Third Avenue.
+Including the romantic Water Club, overlooking the East River, which serves seafood in a formal setting.
 You will also find favorite eateries like Wolfgang’s Steakhouse; the upscale Sushi Sen-nin, which is famous for its Asian culinary novelties; or the charming, minimalist café/restaurant SMÖRGÅS in the Scandinavia House, which offers New Nordic Cuisine.
 Other acclaimed establishments include the famous circa-1913 Oyster Bar, in Grand Central Terminal, and the Michelin-starred Tempura Matsui and Kajitsu.

 How Many People Live in Murray Hill?